Erikvv/linq-large-struct-benchmark/README.md

 * 8 byte class: 0.73 seconds
 * 136 byte class: 1,1 seconds

+PHP 5.6 Filtering 10M to 5M, 8 byte class: 2,9 seconds

 We can see PHP has improved quite a bit.
-It is 2,5 times slower for small structs, but for large objects it is actually faster in 2 out of 3 scenarios.
+It is 2,5 times slower than C# for small structs, but for large objects it is actually faster in 2 out of 3 scenarios.

 Why it's faster than a large struct is easy to explain but why also in the case of C# classes?
 Possibly C# is attempting garbage collection during the benchmark?